Our Key Personnel

 Davis Njobvu

-He volunteers as part time lecturer in Professional Conduct and Ethics at the Malawi Institute of Legal Education (MILE) since 2019 and is also involved in writing papers and making presentations on legal ethics with the Malawi Law Society for Continuing Professional Development.
+He volunteers as part time lecturer in Professional Conduct and Ethics at the Malawi Institute of Legal Education (MILE) since 2019.
+He is also involved in writing papers and making presentations on legal ethics and trial advocacy with the Malawi Law Society for Continuing Professional Development.

 Davis is also an accomplished musician.